Table of Contents

 To use Lightweight Cookie Notice with the WP Fastest Cache plugin, proceed as follows:

-With this plugin, you can display the cookie notice only to visitors located in specific countries.
-The position of the visitor is retrieved with the HostIP.info service or with the MaxMind GeoLite2 database.
+Using the geolocation feature, you can optionally display the cookie notice to visitors from specific countries.
+The visitor’s position is retrieved with the HostIP.info service or the MaxMind GeoLite2 database.

 Please note that: